Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: Problem definition for a fully nonlinear FSI problem

+and then set $\phi^{n+i/P} = \phi_i(t^{n+1}),$ for $i=1, \dots.
+P.$ This method is first-order accurate in time.
+To increase the accuracy in time to second-order, a symmetrization of the scheme can be performed.

-To solve this problem numerically, we consider the kinematically coupled $\beta$-scheme, introduced in \cite{MarSun}.
-This scheme is based on the time-discretization via operator splitting known as the Lie splitting (see e.g., \cite{glowinski2003finite,MarSun}).
-To perform the Lie splitting, problem (\ref{NS})-(\ref{Coupling1}) must first be written in the form: $\partial U/\partial t = A U, t\in (0,T)$.
+To perform the Lie splitting, problem (\ref{NS})-(\ref{Coupling1}) must first be written as a first-order system in time.
 To do this, we utilize the kinematic lateral boundary condition and express the time-derivative of $\eta$ as the trace of the fluid velocity on $\Gamma$, ${\bf{u}}|_{\Gamma}\cdot {\bf e}_r$.
-The resulting system in first-order form is given by the following: \begin{problem} Find $({\bf u},p,\eta)$ such that \end{problem}
+The resulting system is then given by the following: \begin{problem} Find $({\bf u},p,\eta)$ such that \end{problem}

-To deal with the motion of the fluid domain an Arbitrary Lagrangian-Eulerian (ALE) approach is used~\cite{hughes1981lagrangian,donea1983arbitrary,nobile2001numerical}.
-We introduce a family of (arbitrary, invertible, smooth) mappings ${\cal{A}}_t$ defined on the reference domain $\Omega$ such that, for each $t \in [0, T]$, ${\cal{A}}_t$ maps the reference domain $\Omega$ onto the current domain $\Omega(t)$.
-Now, ALE time-derivative of function $f$ defined on $\Omega(t)\times (0,T)$ is given by
+To deal with the motion of the fluid domain, an Arbitrary Lagrangian-Eulerian (ALE) approach is used~\cite{hughes1981lagrangian,donea1983arbitrary,nobile2001numerical}.
+We introduce a family of (arbitrary, invertible, smooth) mappings ${\cal{A}}_t$ defined on the reference domain $\Omega$ such that for each $t \in [0, T]$, ${\cal{A}}_t$ maps the reference domain $\Omega$ onto the current domain $\Omega(t)$.
+Now, the ALE time-derivative of function $f$ defined on $\Omega(t)\times (0,T)$ is given by

 where $\mathbf{w}$ denotes the domain velocity given by